Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Maqualaba upside down plate at umm sayhoun jordan

-Riding A Donkey Up to Ed-Deir Monastery from Umm Sayhoun
+Riding A Donkey Up to Ed-Deir Monastery

-I have to say really I wasn’t too fond of the idea of having to get to the Bedouin Village for 8AM.
-I really struggle with sleep anxiety and knowing I have to wake up early usually means my body clock is going haywire the night before but actually it was good to have a reason to get out early.
-I got to Umm Sayhoun around 9AM – later than planned but it was still no issue.
+I have to say really I wasn’t too fond of the idea of having to get to the Bedouin Village for 8AM in the morning.
+I think I was really quite anxious about it all but actually it was good to have a reason to get out early.

 Arriving at The Al-Dayr Monastery